g000001/srfi-36/README.md

-* SRFI 36: I/O Conditions
+# SRFI 36 for CL: I/O Conditions
 - Copyright (C) Michael Sperber (2002).
 All Rights Reserved.

 Permission is hereby granted, free of charge, to any person obtaining